 Paycheck Protection Program (PPP) Loan Forgiveness Estimator

-Whether you have recently received your Small Business Administration (SBA) loan through the Paycheck Protection Program (PPP), or are hoping to apply in the future, estimating your PPP loan forgiveness amount is based on many factors.
+As of Aug.
+8, 2020, the Paycheck Protection Program (PPP) loan application process is closed.
+If you have received your Small Business Administration (SBA) loan through the PPP, estimating your PPP loan forgiveness amount is based on many factors.
 We have created a PPP Loan Forgiveness Estimator to assist you with understanding how much of your PPP loan may be forgiven by the federal government.
-To learn more, visit our Paycheck Protection Program resource.

 Information provided is current as of the date published and is subject to change based on additional guidance.

 Paycheck Protection Program loan

 What is the purpose of a PPP loan?

 A PPP loan is intended to help business owners keep their employees on the payroll, return those who might have been furloughed, and keep their business open by offering loans that are forgivable for funds used on eligible covered costs.

 Note: The PPP loan application process closed Aug.
 8, 2020.
 However, you can still learn about other available funding options.